Thin-shell concentration for convex measures: Abstract

 \section{Abstract}

-We prove that for $s<0$, $s$-concave measures on $\R^n$ satisfy a spherical thin shell concentration similar to the log-concave one.
-It leads to a Berry-Esseen type estimate for their one dimensional marginal distributions.
+We prove that for $s<0$, $s$-concave measures on $\R^n$ satisfy a thin-shell concentration similar to the log-concave case.
+It leads to a Berry-Esseen type estimate for most of their one dimensional marginal distributions.
 We also establish sharp reverse H\"older inequalities for $s$-concave measures.